 The rapid growth of sensor networks, Internet of Things (IoT) devices, and geospatial technologies has enabled the collection of vast amounts of data relevant to insect pest management in agriculture.
-However, the sheer volume and variety of this "big data" presents challenges in deriving actionable insights to support real-time decision making by farmers and pest management professionals.
-This paper explores the application of big data analytics and decision support systems (DSS) to enable data-driven, site-specific insect pest management strategies, a practice known as precision insect pest management.
+However, the sheer volume and variety of this "big data" presents challenges in deriving actionable insights to support real-time decision-making by farmers and pest management professionals.
+This paper explores applying big data analytics and decision support systems (DSS) to enable data-driven, site-specific insect pest management strategies, a practice known as precision insect pest management.
 Key components of a big data and DSS framework for IPM are discussed, including data collection and integration, predictive modeling, and delivery of customized treatment recommendations.
 Case studies of big data applications for major agricultural insect pests are presented, such as using machine learning to predict outbreaks of desert locusts in Africa and real-time monitoring of brown planthopper in rice crops using smartphone apps.
-Challenges and future opportunities in the use of big data analytics for precision IPM are also discussed, including data quality, interoperability, and effective user interfaces.
+Challenges and future opportunities in using big data analytics for precision IPM are also discussed, including data quality, interoperability, and effective user interfaces.
 Continued innovation in big data approaches has the potential to revolutionize insect pest management by providing powerful tools to proactively respond to pest threats and optimize the use of control tactics.